5outh/abstract-nonsense/posts/2017-02-03-haskell-bits-application-beginnings.md

 I'm going to postpone talking about reading environment variables because I want to dedicate a whole _Haskell Bit_ to reading configuration safely, and this one is getting somewhat long.

-Is there a topic
-you would like to see covered in the future?
-Do you start your projects in a wildly different way?
-Let me know in the comments!

 Ben